 Frozen raspberries are less expensive.
 Plus they’re frozen the same day they’re picked, so they have great flavor.
 If you use frozen raspberries, measure them while frozen, then let them thaw before using them in the recipe.

 How To Make Raspberry Jam with Less Sugar

-Making homemade raspberry jam is easy, but you will need a little bit of canning equipment:
+My homemade raspberry jam recipe is easy.
+However you will need a few important pieces of canning equipment.

 - Water bath canner with canning rack

-- 1/2 pint Mason jars with lids and rings
+- Half-pint Mason jars with lids and rings

 - Jar lifting tongs